YvettePW/Bad-Bank2/README.md

 # Bad-Bank2
 ## Bad Bank 2 Project, A Follow Up to Bad Bank
 <b>Screenshots</b><br><img src="badbank2landingpage.png" height='180'/><img src="badbank2img.png" height='180'/><img src="badbank2alldata.png" height='180'/><br><br>
 <b>Description/Motivation</b><br>Bad-Bank2 is a follow up to the Bad-Bank application in this Github.
 It is so named because it does not have security (no login or logout).
-The next iteration will shortly, as this is my Capstone project for MIT xPro Bootcamp.
+This is my Capstone project for MIT xPro Bootcamp.
 This project displays my capabilities in building a full stack project, utilizing Bootstrap, React, Express/Node, MongoDB, and Docker.<br><br>

 <b>Installation Guidelines</b><br>
 Take the following steps to install dependencies and to run this project on your machine.
-This project was created on a machine with Node.js v18.17.0 installed.<br>
+This project was created on a machine with Node.js v18.0.0 installed.<br>
 1. Clone the files to your machine.<br>
 2. Open a terminal and type and enter the following commands:
 3. npm init -y